gosukiwi/Pasukon/README.md

 # Pasukon
 Pasukon generates parsers based on a relatively easy to learn grammar.
-It's based on parser combinators, and unlike other implementation, it uses a lexing step for performance reasons.
+It's based on parser combinators, and also implements a lexing step.

 It is highly extensible (you can make your own lexer and combinators), has no dependencies, and works on Node and Browser.